 Hashing Algorithms for Near Neighbor Problem in High Dimensions"

 (by Alexandr Andoni and Piotr Indyk).
-In Proceedings of the
+In FOCS'06.

-on the LSH algorithm from a talk given by Piotr Indyk.
+on this LSH algorithm from a talk given by Piotr Indyk.

 Earlier algorithm for Euclidean